• About

 She said those nutrients slow digestion, meaning there is a more gradual release of sugar into the bloodstream.

-While fats, fibre and proteins in solid food leave you feeling fuller longer, she added that liquid sugars often don’t fill you up, leading to appetite dysregulation and consuming too many calories.
+While fats, fibre, and proteins in solid food leave you feeling fuller for longer, she added that liquid sugars often don’t fill you up, leading to appetite dysregulation and excessive calorie consumption.

 “Different sources of added sugars also vary in their consumption patterns, which could further explain why they associate differently with cardiovascular disease risk,” Janzi said.